-The administrative investigative staff interviewee states that credibility of an alleged victim, suspect, or witness is judged on an individual basis and is not based on status as resident or staff.
-Specifically, he assesses how the victim's/witnesses' statement aligns with the evidence gathered during the investigative process and the degree of fact pattern substantiation.
+Both the administrative and criminal investigative staff interviewees state that credibility of an alleged victim, suspect, or witness is judged on an individual basis and is not based on status as resident or staff.
+Specifically, they assess how the victim's/witnesses' statement aligns with the evidence gathered during the investigative process and the degree of fact pattern substantiation.
+Personal history is also considered.

-The administrative investigative interviewee further states that under no circumstances would he require an interviewee to submit to a polygraph examination or truth-telling device as a condition for proceeding with an investigation.
+Both the administrative and criminal investigative interviewees further state that under no circumstances would an interviewee be required to submit to a polygraph examination or truth-telling device as a condition for proceeding with an investigation.